nhsconnect/CareConnectAPI/pages/engage/engage_poc_bristolcc.md

 ## Case Overview ##

 The pharmacists would like to retrieve medications history of the patient to prepare a list or reconciled medications.
 They want to know the patient's medications journey.
+While the initial scenario seemed to be around medication reconcilliation, what becomes clear is that it's really around the creation of a consolidated view of medication.

 <p style="text-align:center;"><img src="images/engage/casestudies/bristolcc/BristolCC_POC_Case_Overview.svg" alt="The patient's medication journey demonstrating questions than are asked during medication reconciliation." style="width:90%"></p>

 ## Problem Statement ##